Stamp duty: Hong Kong

 One example is shares of companies which are either incorporated in Hong Kong or listed on the Hong Kong Stock Exchange.
-Other than the said shares, HK Stock is defined as shares and marketable securities, units in unit trusts, and rights to subscribe for or to be allotted stock.
+Other than the said shares, Hong Kong Stock is defined as shares and marketable securities, units in unit trusts, and rights to subscribe for or to be allotted stock.
 Stamp duty on a conveyance on sale of land is charged at progressive rates ranging from 1.5% to 8.5% of the amount of consideration.
 The maximum rate of 8.5% applies where the consideration exceeds HK$21,739,130.

 In addition, in response to the overheated property market, the Government has proposed in 2010 and 2012 two further types of stamp duties in respect of conveyances on sale of land: